adept/invalid-states-not-representable/README.md

 ```
 </details>

+If you think that this looks a bit like a state machine, you are right!

 # The Problem

 Everything on the Moon is expensive, including runtime errors.
 Can we enforce the rules entirely at the compile time, so that the program that violates one of the rules above simply cannot be written?